 My love for food started at a young age.
 I think it has a little to do with the fact that my mother is a gourmet chef.
 She had me trying a variety of delicacies at a very young age.
 As I grew up, my taste continued to flourish and refine.

-I love cooking, entertaining friends and family, and experiencing new restaurants.
+I love cooking, entertaining friends and family, and experiencing new restaurants even using a charter bus.
 To me, there is nothing more lovely than meeting up with a friend in the city and enjoying a three-course fine dining experience with a great bottle of wine.
 I love wine, but Diana Chan, a Kali Girl Tribe writer, is the one to turn to for wine knowledge.
 She will teach you different wines to try, how to pick a great reasonably priced bottle, and what to pair it with.

 NYC is filled with restaurants.
 I mean…THERE IS SO MUCH FOOD.
 My favorites change all the time.
 Here is a list of restaurants I have been going to recently and love, each for different reasons (I omitted sushi restaurants because that’s a post in itself).